Ensemble learning for Physics Informed Neural Networks: a Gradient Boosting approach: Numerical Experiments

 The perturbation parameter, $0<\ep\ll 1$, is set to $10^{-4}$ in this case.
 The exact solution to this problem is given by

 Despite the boundedness of the solution, it develops boundary layers at $x=0$ and $x=1$ for small values of $\ep$, a scenario in which traditional PINNs have been known to perform poorly.

-To evaluate the performance of GB PINNs, we used a series of fully connected network structures sequentially $(1, 50, 1)$, $(1, 100, 1)$, $(1, 100, 100, 1)$, $(1, 100, 100, 100, 1)$ for the baseline and update neural networks, followed by a Fourier feature neural network $(1, 50, 50, 1)$ with frequencies ranging from $1$ to $10$.
+Utilizing the notation established in Algorithm 1, we designate $f_0$ as $(1, 50, 1)$, $h_1$ as $(1, 100, 1)$, $h_2$ as $(1, 100, 100, 1)$, $h_3$ as $(1, 100, 100, 100, 1)$ and $h_4$ as a Fourier feature neural network $(1, 50, 50, 1)$ with frequencies ranging from $1$ to $10$.
+For the sake of clarity in subsequent examples, we will simply present a series of network architectures, which will implicitly represent the $f_0$ and $h_m$ ($m=0,1,2,\cdots$) configurations in sequence.
 The details of the Fourier feature method used in this study can be found in the appendix \ref{apdx_fourier_feature}.
-The step size $ \rho_m $ in \eqref{f_iteration} was set to $0.5^i$, where $i=0,1,\cdots,5$ is the model index.

 For each GB iteration, we train $10,000$ steps using a dataset of $10,000$ uniform random points in $(0,1)$.
-The weights in the loss function \eqref{loss} are set to $\omega_e = 1$ and $\omega_b = 10$, respectively, and the batch size for PDE residual computation is $10,000$.

-The output of GB PINNs is shown in Figure \ref{fig:exp0_sp}, where the relative $ l^2 $ error is found to be $ 0.43\% $.
-The boundary layers at $ x = 0 $ and $ x = 1 $ are clearly visible in the solution, which is a result of the thinness of the layers and the almost right angle curvature of the solution at these points.
-Despite the singularity present in the solution, GB PINNs were able to provide an accurate solution for this problem.
-To further highlight the contribution of GB PINNs in this example, an ablation study was conducted.
-A vanilla PINNs approach, using a network structure of $(1, 100, 100, 100, 1)$ and $20,000$ training steps, was used to solve the same problem.
-The resulting relative $ l^2 $ error was found to be $ 11\% $, as shown in Figure \ref{fig:exp0_sp_ablation}.
-Additional experiments including ablation studies and comparisons can be found in appendix \ref{apdx_ab_1}.

-Furthermore, we demonstrate the robustness of our algorithm against the choice of network structure and arrangement through this example.
-We solve the problem using a variety of networks, including $(1, 50, 1)$, $(1, 100, 1)$, $(1, 100, 100, 1)$, followed by a Fourier feature network $(1, 100, 100, 100, 1)$ with frequencies ranging from $ 1 $ to $ 10 $.
-The resulting relative $l^2$ error is around $1.1\%$, which is comparable to the previously mentioned result.
-It is possible that there exists a specific set of hyperparameters and configurations that would allow a single neural network to perfectly solve this problem.
-After all, by the universal approximation theorem \cite{hornik1989multilayer}, even a neural network with a simple structure possesses the ability to approximate a complicated function.
-However, the fine-tuning of hyperparameters is a common challenge in machine learning tasks and can consume significant computational resources.
-GB PINNs, on the other hand, do not require such fine-tuning as the multiple networks adjust the results automatically, ultimately saving effort and resources.
+The relative $ l^2 $ error is found to be $ 0.43\% $ for GB PINNs.
+As a comparison, we use comparable vanilla PINNs but the relative error is $ 12.56\% $.
+More detail can be found in appendix \ref{apdx_1d}.

+It is worth mentioning that, as demonstrated in Appendix \ref{apdx_1d}, the mere incorporation of Fourier features can significantly enhance accuracy.
+This observation holds true for the subsequent two examples presented in our study.
+Nevertheless, our proposed methodology, which amalgamates traditional PINNs with Fourier features, consistently yields superior results.